Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulations and Methods

 The FIRE models and simulations have succeeded in reproducing a broad range of observations at high redshifts ($z \geq 5$), such as UV luminosity functions and the UV-based cosmic star formation rate density \citep{Ma19,Sun23,Feldmann25}, the mass--metallicity relation \citep{Marszewski24,Marszewski2025}, and scaling relations of [\ion{C}{2}] with various galaxy properties \citep{Liang24}.

 Our sample is selected to be broadly comparable to galaxies from the ALPINE and CRISTAL survey \citep{LF20,Bethermin20,Faisst20,Fujimoto20,HC25}, which characterize the statistics of [\ion{C}{2}] halos high-$z$ galaxies.
 Specifically, (i) the stellar mass ($M_{\star}$) and SFR of these selected FIRE-2 galaxies are broadly comparable to the observations, where $M_{\star} \sim 10^{9} - 10^{10.5} \, M_{\odot}$ and SFR$\, \sim 10 - 300 \,$$M_{\odot}$/yr, and (ii) snapshots in $5 \leq z \leq 6$ are selected in our investigation.
 Each simulated galaxy has 16 snapshots in $5 \leq z \leq 6$, and we compile a sample of 112 snapshots.
-Figure~\ref{fig:2d_images} illustrates our post-processing framework for simulating [\ion{C}{2}] emission.
+In particular, we focus on gas within $0.1-0.3R_{\rm vir}$ as a proxy for the inner CGM regime.
+This corresponds to the central $\sim 3-10\,{\rm kpc}$ region of these selected galaxies, comparable to the spatial extent of the observed [\ion{C}{2}] halos.